 Faster charging – The ability to recharge the toothbrush quicker.
 In just a few hours rather than the typical 12.

-coloured light rings – Allow you to personalise the brush with your choice of light colour when in use.
+colored light rings – Allow you to personalize the brush with your choice of light color when in use.

-LED display – Digital display, be that colour or black and white to interact with the handle and give more feedback on brushing, such as brushing time.
+LED display – Digital display, be that color or black and white to interact with the handle and give more feedback on brushing, such as brushing time.

 Smart pressure sensor – Change the pressure sensor light between red or green to show too much or the correct amount of pressure.